csharpfritz/Quiltoni.PixelBot/Docs/Development/README.md

 # FritzBot Development Documentation
-a

 If you are looking for information on how to configure and use the bot for your own channel, these are not the docs you're looking for.
-Instead, refer to the topmost [README.md](../../README.md).
+Instead, refer to the topmost [README.md][Main README].

 If, however, you are looking for information on how to contribute to the development of the bot, you've come to the right place.
 Here is an index of what's available...